The Language of Alden Mire

 Beneath the soil, beneath the roots, beneath everything people have built to control it, the planet is alive with memory—and somehow, it answers him.

 The more he listens, the harder it becomes to stay inside the life that was chosen for him.
-The people closest to him begin to notice.
-The Council does too.
-What once felt survivable starts to feel like a cage.
+His friends begin to notice.
+Selune sees something sacred where others see danger.
+Even the dog who follows Alden seems to understand more than he should.

 Then a copper-veined mark appears across his skin, branching like roots.